After #MeToo*: 7 Things Not To Do If Charged With Sexual Harassment

 The #MeToo movement has hit the workplace like an earthquake.
 Victims of workplace sexual harassment or assault are speaking up.
 Accused celebrities are losing their reputations, fortunes, careers and even their freedom.
 Other unnamed bad boys face imminent danger.
 They start each day fearing accusations of past bad behavior.
 They live each day with #MeToo, their personal sword of Damocles, hanging over them.

 If you have bad behavior skeletons rattling around in your closet, what should you do when they come for you?
 More important, what shouldn’t you do?
 Here are 7 absolute no-no’s:

-- Do not discuss the charges with anyone who can’t help you.
 In life, you almost never get in trouble for what you don’t say.
-It’s careless comments from your own mouth that cooks your goose.
-When accused you may want to shop for advice, sympathy or support.
+It’s careless comments from your own mouth that cook your goose.
+When accused, you may want to shop for advice, sympathy or support.
 You will want to declare your innocence or defenses to family and friends, or even on social media.
 Conversations with anyone other than your attorney about the charges are not protected by privilege.
 In a lawsuit, you and anyone you spoke to may have to testify about what you told them.

 The older we get, the more we fall victim to vanity and hubris.
 “I was wrong; I’m sorry,” becomes harder to say.
 Even if your reputation, finances, career or freedom depend on it.
 As trite as it may seem, a sincere apology demonstrates to the victim and your employer that you get it.
 Both now and going forward.